typescript-eslint/typescript-eslint/packages/website-eslint/README.md

 `yarn build` runs `build.ts`, which uses ESBuild to create a CommonJS bundle including:

 - ESLint's [`Linter` class](https://eslint.org/docs/latest/integrate/nodejs-api#linter) and built-in rules
-- TypeScript's `typescript` and `typescript/lib/tsserverlibrary` module entry points
+- A wrapper that causes TypeScript's `typescript` and `typescript/lib/tsserverlibrary` module entry points to be downloaded on the fly
+  - This uses the same source as the [TypeScript playground](https://typescript-eslint.io), giving us a "Monaco web" compatible bundle
 - typescript-eslint packages, including:
   - `@typescript-eslint/eslint-plugin` and all its configs and rules
   - `@typescript-eslint/parser` and `@typescript-eslint/typescript-estree`